Power BI supports a variety of data sources such as Blank Queries, Flat Files, SQL Server Database, OData Feed, Azure Cloud Platform etc.

 Microsoft Power BI is a data visualization and analytics tool that receive input data from various data sources such as SQL Server, Flat File, OData Feed etc.

-With Power BI, users can find useful insights from data obtained through various sources, without writing a single line of code.
-See here for details of our Power BI courses in London.
+With Power BI, users can see their data using Power BI visuals and create dashboards from data obtained through various sources having merged their data if necessary, without writing a single line of code.
+See here for details of our Power BI courses in London if you would like to learn more.

 In this article, you saw how to connect Power BI with SQL Server and load data from SQL Server into Power BI.
 You also saw how to use SQL Queries in Power BI to retrieve filtered data.